Get your website copy closer to SEO worthiness BEFORE it gets published.

 A PROACTIVE APPROACH TO SEO COPYWRITING

-Writing SEO-savvy copy before your pages are published is far more efficient in terms of time and resources.
+Writing SEO-savvy copy or getting it done by a Perth SEO company before your pages are published is far more efficient in terms of time and resources.
 Yet so many of us publish our pages of copy first, then optimize it after its been populated and published to the site.
 What if there was a better way?

 There is!
 Use this invaluable cheat sheet to guide your SEO copywriting.
 It’s a critical tool for defining your target SEO keywords/phrases for each page of your site.
 This will ensure your web team has everything they need to populate, publish and optimize your pages.
 If you don’t go through this effort before the site is developed, there’s a good chance that the web team’s efforts will be strained and inefficient, significantly damaging your SEO results.